Hero Background

 That distinction matters.
 Information management, as described by ISO 19650, has established how asset information should be structured, governed and exchanged.
 The standard is undergoing a significant revision that expands its ambition further, explicitly covering the full lifecycle.
 The Information Management Initiative has raised the bar for what the industry should aspire to.
 We respect that work, and we build on it.

 But describing what should happen is not the same as making it happen.
 ISO 19650 increasingly describes what the industry needs to do across the entire lifecycle.
-It does not yet constitute a practice discipline that makes it achievable at the organisational level, particularly for the existing operational estate where structured information has never existed.
+It does not yet give organisations the practice they need to make it real, particularly for existing estates where structured information has never existed.
 Asset Intelligence is the discipline that bridges that gap.
-It is what emerges when the information requirements of ISO 55000 and the information management processes of ISO 19650 are fully realised in operational practice.

 Five functions